kqr/kqr.github.com/_posts/2013-02-03-part-8-boolean-values.md

 The answer is no. Unfortunately.
 You can try it for yourself, but you'll be out of luck.
 It would be really neat, but it would violate a few principles of keeping things simple.

 It is really uncommon for programming languages to support that way of chaining comparisons, for the same reasons as Haskell doesn't.
-In the next chapter, however, we will learn how Haskell (and indeed most programming languages) solves the problem!
+In a later chapter, however, we will learn how Haskell (and indeed most programming languages) solves the problem!

 Pattern matching on boolean values